VergillR/jdenticon-dart/README.md

 ## Advanced use

 Jdenticon offers customization options to its users to change the appearance of the identicons.
 You can override any of the configuration settings.
+See the [icon designer page](https://jdenticon.com/icon-designer.html) for more details.
 For example:
 ```dart
 final String rawSvg = Jdenticon.toSvg('Your input string',
             colorSaturation: 0.48,